They can be called the main arteries of the head and neck. There are 2 common carotid arteries: left and right.

 It appears from the very front of the external carotid artery opposite the tip of the higher cornu of the hyoid bone.
 It’s the primary artery to supply blood to the tongue.
 It might originate in common with the facial artery (linguofacial trunk).

-It’s splitted into 3 parts by the hyoglossus muscle, viz.
+It’s split into 3 parts by the hyoglossus muscle, viz.

 First part is located in the carotid triangle and creates a feature loop with convexity upwards above the greater cornu.
 The loop is crossed superficially by the hypoglossal nerve.
 The loop allows free movement of the hyoid bone.